 The second story is that the Catherine de Medici wanted a new palace, built the Tuileries palace, and moved in before it could be finished.
 To her dismay, she discovered it already inhabited by an apparition clothed in red.
-The apparition prophesied to the Queen that she would died near Saint-Germain.
-As the Tuileries was in the parish of Saint-Germain, the Queen forsook the palace, never to return.
+The apparition prophesied to the Queen that she would die near Saint-Germain.
+As the palace was in the parish of Saint-Germain, the Queen forsook Tuileries, never to return.
 However, fate being fate, she discovered on her deathbed that the Benedictine friar administering last rites was named Laurent de Saint-Germain.

 Pierre-Jean de Béranger, a prolific French poet and songwriter, described the Red Man as a devil dressed in scarlet.
 This devil was also reported to have various characteristics, such as being humped-back and one-eyed.
 There were also reports that he had a hooked nose, misshapen mouth, and cloven feet.
 Another person reported the following about the Red Man:

 “He is described as small man, clothed from top to toe in scarlet, whose eye is so piercing and unearthly that it terrifies the most courageous.
 He never speaks, nor are his visits of much length; he vanishes soon after his presence is discovered.”